-A Discloser is protected from any of the following in relation to a Qualified Disclosure that they make:
+A Discloser is protected, by virtue of and to the extent available under the Act, from any of the following in relation to a report of a Disclosable Matter that they make:

-These protections do not grant immunity for any misconduct a Discloser has engaged in that is revealed in their Qualified Disclosure.
+These protections do not grant immunity for any misconduct a Discloser has engaged in that is revealed in their report of a Disclosable Matter.

-After Keystart receives a disclosure from a Discloser, it will:
+After Keystart receives a disclosure from a Discloser, it will perform the following actions:

-If an investigation is required, conduct an investigation and prepare a report of the findings for the Chief Executive Officer or the board of directors, as appropriate.
+If an investigation is required, an investigation will be conducted by the relevant Eligible Recipients (refer to section 14) and a report prepared of the findings for the Chief Executive Officer or the Board of Directors, as appropriate.

 If the findings indicate that misconduct or wrongdoing has occurred, then the report must include recommendations to:

-Please note that estimated actions and timeframes may vary depending on the complexity and nature of the Qualifying Disclosure.
+Please note that estimated actions and timeframes may vary depending on the complexity and nature of the Disclosable Matter.
 Keystart will update Disclosers with any changes to estimated actions and timeframes.

 The Discloser’s identity will be anonymised in all reports and findings.